morskyjezek/si676-2025-data/README.md

 There are a few specific folders:

-- `in-class-notebooks` contains notebooks or other files that document demonstration sor activities understaken in class
+- `in-class-notes` contains notebooks or other files that document demonstration sor activities understaken in class
 - `collection-site-materials` contains resources that may be useful for working on the course collection site activities

 ## Sources